Preliminary decisions. Please note that only decisions published in Prisma is a guarantee of granted funding.

 - The timetable and budgeted costs are reasonable and appropriate in relation to the project’s objectives.

-- The application describes the resources, skills and experience required to complete the project, both in terms of communication and research.
+- The resources, skills and experience required to complete the project are relevant and clearly described in the application.
+This applies both to the communication and the research.

-Formas’ Scientific Council is expected to reach a decision on 16-17 June 2020 concerning which projects are awarded grants.
-We publish our decisions the following day, at the latest, on the Formas website and later by email from Prisma.
+Formas’ Scientific Council is expected to reach a decision on 17 June 2021 concerning which projects are granted funding.
+We publish our decisions the following day at the latest on the Formas website and later by email from Prisma.
 Grant award decisions cannot be appealed.

-Each project that is awarded funding must submit a report to Formas in Prisma that contains a financial and a popular scientific summary in accordance with the decision.
+Each project that is awarded funding must submit a report to Formas in Prisma that contains a final financial and project report in accordance with the decision.
 In addition to a final financial report, all projects longer than 18 months must also submit an annual financial report.
-In the popular scientific summary submitted when the project is completed, the project’s goal fulfilment must be described and documented.
+In the popular scientific abstract submitted when the project is completed, the project’s goal fulfilment must be described and documented.
+Read more about reporting in Prisma External link..

 Formas may impose requirements on how projects must be reported in terms of content and results to enable distribution and application.
 In such cases, the award decision will contain more information about this.
 Formas may also require awarded project groups to participate in conferences and similar events in order to create synergies and platforms for learning and knowledge sharing.